 There are separate photography prizes open to adults, young photographers and astrophotography newcomers.
 A full list of competition categories is below.

-All entrants have a chance of winning cash prizes, seeing their image displayed in an exhibition at the National Maritime Museum, a year’s subscription to BBC Sky at Night magazine, and a copy of the Astronomy Photographer of the Year publication.
+All entrants have a chance of winning cash prizes, seeing their image displayed in an exhibition at the National Maritime Museum and a year’s subscription to BBC Sky at Night Magazine

 Explore spectacular winning images from previous competitions and our latest exhibition at the National Maritime Museum to see examples of award-winning astrophotography images.